What We Do

 Who We Serve

-Our students are generally accepted to their Boston area college or university of choice.
+Our students are generally accepted to their Boston area college for our in-person services or university of choice throughout the country for Collegiate Virtual.
 Many have complex diagnostic characteristics, learning differences, or are simply struggling to meet the demands of college.
 Most of our students have received essential services in the past and are unclear that a transition to the college or university campus will be successful without additional support.

 How We Do It